 Section 1.
 Elected Officers. -- The elected Officers of the Society shall be the President, the Vice President, the Secretary, the Treasurer, and the Immediate Past President.
 An elected Officer may hold only one Executive Board position at one time.
-An Officer may not chair a committee except under extraordinary circumstances, as approved by the Executive Board.
+With the exception of the Nominating Committee, an Officer may not chair a committee except under extraordinary circumstances, as approved by the Executive Board.

 Section 1.1 President. -- The President shall be the chief executive officer of the Society and a voting member of the Executive Board.
-The President shall preside at all Society and Executive Board meetings, appoint members and chairs of all committees, maintain and distribute guidelines for the Officers and committee chairs, prepare written charges for each committee, appoint members to represent the Society in other scientific or professional organizations, prepare for publication during her/his term the proceedings of the previous year's Annual Meeting, and perform all other duties appropriate to the office of the President.
+The President shall preside at all Society and Executive Board meetings, appoint members and chairs of all committees, maintain and distribute guidelines for the Officers and committee chairs, prepare written charges for each committee, appoint members to represent the Society in other scientific or professional organizations, and perform all other duties appropriate to the office of the President.
 The President shall serve a one-year term commencing at the adjournment of the Annual Business Meeting.
 In the event of a vacancy in the office of President, the Vice-President shall assume the Presidency for the unexpired portion of the term, and then succeed her/himself as President.

-Section 1.3 Secretary. -- The Secretary shall be a voting member of the Executive Board and shall keep an accurate record of all Society and Executive Board meetings (including the preparation of minutes), give notice of all meetings as directed by the President or these Bylaws, conduct the official correspondence of the Society as directed by the President or the Executive Board, maintain a complete and current record of Members and their addresses, compile the membership directory, and perform other duties as directed by the President.
-The Secretary shall serve a two-year term commencing at the adjournment of the Annual Business Meeting.
-In the event of a vacancy in the office of the Secretary, the Executive Board shall appoint a Member to fill the office for the unexpired term.
+Section 1.3 Secretary. -- The Secretary shall be a voting member of the Executive Board and shall keep an accurate record of all Society and Executive Board meetings (including the preparation of minutes), give notice of all meetings as directed by the President or these Bylaws, conduct the official correspondence of the Society as directed by the President or the Executive Board, maintain a complete and current record of members and their addresses, compile the membership directory, and perform other duties as directed by the President.
+The Secretary shall serve a two-year term commencing at the adjournment of the Annual Business Meeting following his/her election.
+In the event of a vacancy in the office of the Secretary, the Executive Board shall appoint a member to fill the office for the unexpired term.

 Section 1.6 Removal of Officers. -- An officer may for reasons such as medical incapacity or gross improprieties be judged by the Executive Board as unsuitable for service to the Society.
 The Executive Board by unanimous vote (excluding the officer in dispute, who shall not cast a vote) may remove an elected officer from service and fill the vacancy according to procedures as specified in the Bylaws.